gitkraken/vscode-gitlens/README.md

 ## GitLens and GitLens Pro

 **GitLens** helps you understand how code changed and by whom with our popular in-editor blame annotations, hovers, CodeLens, and much more.
-CodeLens adds contextual and actionable authorship information at the top of each file.
+CodeLens adds contextual and actionable authorship at the top of each file.
 Explore the history of a file to see how the code evolved over time with Revision Navigation.

 **GitLens Pro** unlocks further features and workflows that enable you to:

-- Accelerate PR reviews in a clean, actionable PR hub with GitLens Pro’s Launchpad.
+- Accelerate PR reviews in a clean, actionable PR hub with Launchpad.
-- Execute commands directly from actionable visuals.
-Much more than a visual graph, the Commit Graph allows you interact and search your code history to understand who did what when.
+- Execute powerful graph actions directly from the Commit Graph that allow you to rebase, merge, and manage commits seamlessly.
+Advanced search and filtering capabilities allow you to find commits, branches, and files easily.
-- Streamline collaboration - Integrate with GitHub, GitLab, Bitbucket, Azure DevOps and more to mnimize tedius context switching and view PRs right in VS Code with Launchpad.
-Connect Jira, GitHub Issues, GitLab Issues, and more to autolink issues and tickets in your commits.
+- Streamline collaboration by integrating with GitHub, GitLab, Bitbucket and more to minimize context switching.
+View PRs right in VS Code with Launchpad.

-You may test out GitLens Pro for free.
-You can also purchase GitLens Pro through a GitKraken account [paid plan](https://www.gitkraken.com/gitlens/pricing), which is required for privately-hosted repos.
+Try GitLens Pro for free.
+When you're ready, purchase GitLens Pro through a GitKraken [paid plan](https://www.gitkraken.com/gitlens/pricing), which is required for privately-hosted repos.
 All features are free to use on all repos, **except** for features:

-- marked with a `Pro` require a [trial or paid plan](https://www.gitkraken.com/gitlens/pricing) for use on privately-hosted repos
+- marked with a `Pro` require a [trial or paid plan](https://www.gitkraken.com/gitlens/pricing) for use on privately-hosted repos.
-- marked with a `Preview` require a GitKraken account, with access level based on your [plan](https://www.gitkraken.com/gitlens/pricing), e.g. Free, Pro, etc
+- marked with a `Preview` require a GitKraken account, with access level based on your [plan](https://www.gitkraken.com/gitlens/pricing), e.g. Free, Pro, etc.